-The SafeNet Encryptor is a multiple-chip standalone cryptographic module consisting of production-grade components contained in a physically protected enclosure in accordance with FIPS 140-2 Level 3.
+The SEE BO is a multiple-chip standalone cryptographic module consisting of production-grade components contained in a physically protected enclosure in accordance with FIPS 140-2 Level 3.
 The module outer casing defines the cryptographic boundary.
-The steel case completely encloses the encryptor to protect it from tampering.
+The encryptor is enclosed by a metal case to protect it from tampering.
 Any attempt to remove the cover will automatically erase all sensitive information stored internally in the encryptor.

-Table 2.2-1 - Supported Models
+Table 2.2-1 - Supported Model